giotto-ai/stock-market-crashes/README.md

 # Detecting Stock Market Crashes with Topological Data Analysis

 ## What is it?
 A demo on how to build a simple topological detector to analyse stock market crashes.
+To learn more, have a look at our [blog post](https://towardsdatascience.com/detecting-stock-market-crashes-with-topological-data-analysis-7d5dd98abe42).

 ## Getting started